duleorlovic/aws_tips/README.md

 Force SSL: on postgres use `rds.force_ssl = 1`, on mysql `GRANT SELECT ON mydatabase.* TO 'myuser'@'%' IDENTIFIED BY 'asd' REQUIRE SSL;`.

-Backups are continuous, allow point in time recovery, happens during maintenance windows.
+Backups are continuous, allow point in time recovery PITR happens during maintenance windows.
 Backups have a retention period you set between 0 (disabled) and 35 days and can not be shared.
+Backup frequency eg daily.
+AWS Backup Vault Lock is used to apply archive policies, for example enforce WORK Write Once Read Many state, no body can delete backup.
+Backup plans can work on specific tags.

 Snapshot are incremental (only first snapshot is full).
 Snapshots takes IO and can stop the database from seconds to minutes.
 You can share manual snapshots with another account (automated snapshots needs to be copied).
 You can not share encrypted with AWS keys since you do not have access to those keys, only KMS encrypted and user need to have access to the key.
+AWS owned keys (free, default), AWS managed keys (free aws/service-name) KMS Customer-managed keys CMK can be rotated manually.
+Imported KMS keys only manual rotation using alias.
+MKS Key Policies are used to control access to KMS CMK.
+CloudTrail log is used to audit KMS key usage.
+Symetric (one key to encrypt and descrypt).
+Asymetic (public is downloadable).

 RDS Events are changes to states like pending/running, parameter groups.
 You can send to SNS or EventBridge.
 RDS Database Log files and you can send to CW Logs (slow query logs)